A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Discussion

 \subsection{Biases}

 Our study is subject to multiple biases, which we list here.
-First, we incorporated HGCA data into our fits only for systems exhibiting significant astrometric accelerations.
+First, as noted in Section \ref{subsec:discussion_inclination_distributions}, we incorporated HGCA data into our fits only for systems exhibiting significant astrometric accelerations.
 Because larger companions produce more significant accelerations, our strategy allowed us to identify massive inclined companions, but was unable to precisely constrain the inclinations of their low-mass counterparts.
 This is analogous to the RV bias against low-mass, wide-separation objects, which we accounted for using a system-by-system sensitivity correction.
-A detailed accounting of the HGCA's sensitivity would improve our result by accounting for the small inclined objects that the HGCA missed.
+Additionally, as noted by \cite{An2025}, the RV bias toward edge-on orbits and the astrometric bias toward face-on orbits implies that a combination of these two techniques can mitigate the overall inclination bias.
+Nevertheless, a detailed accounting of the HGCA's sensitivity would improve our result by accounting for the small inclined objects that the HGCA missed.

 Another limitation in our analysis is the exclusion of RV trends.
 Long-period companions produce non-periodic signals that are consistent with a wide range of companion models, often including planets, brown dwarfs, and stars. \cite{Rosenthal2021} reported trends in 89 systems, nearly as many as the number of systems hosting companions with full orbits.
 Although it is possible to model such signals probabilistically (e.g. \citealt{VanZandt2024, VanZandt2025}), we opted not to include them in our analysis due to their comparatively minor contribution to occurrence statistics in our parameter space of interest.
 A future study incorporating trends would strengthen occurrence constraints, particularly at wide separations.